 One of the problems faced by our King and Queen is the vast distances of our great land.
 A great deal of travel is required and due to time constraints, most will be done by air.
 This severely curtails the amount of gear that can be carried.

 Most of the well-established Baronies and Shires will be well aware of the requirements of a Royal visit and will have most of the items listed below.
 It is appreciated, however, that manhy of the smaller and more youthful groups may never have hosted a Royal visit and therefore unaware of some of the behind-the-scenes requirements for a visit to run smoothly.

 The list below contains the essential items that Their Royal Majesties would ask each group to provide during a Royal visit.

 - A Banner with the Kingdom of Lochac Device

 - Chairs for the King and Queen at court.
 Any chair type, preferably with a back, will be very much appreciated.
-A lenght of fabric thrown over the top will always hide the most mundane of chairs to perfection.
+A length of fabric thrown over the top will always hide the most mundane of chairs to perfection.

 - Something for people to kneel upon in the presence of Their Majesties.
 This can be cushions, a rug or square of carpet, or any combination.